-Personal Hygiene Components Tips to gather the correct information How does the customer maintain personal hygiene?
-Use open-ended questions or inquiry statements.
-Ask what happens for each part of personal hygiene.
-Here are some suggestions: How does the customer's hair get combed or brushed?
+Personal Hygiene Components Tips to gather the correct information How does the customer Tips to gather the correct information Use open-ended questions or inquiry statements.
+Ask what happens for each part of personal hygiene maintain personal Here are some suggestions: How does the customer's hair get combed or hygiene? brushed?

-o Tell me about the customer's oral hygiene routine.
-O How does the customer wash his face and hands?
+• Tell me about the customer's oral hygiene routine. \circ How does the customer wash his face and hands?
 Make sure to get information for all grooming tasks.
 Who is involved?
 Ask the customer and caregiver: Who provides assistance; What assistance is provided; and How the customer participates.
 How often does it happen?
 For each personal hygiene task, ask how often it is done AND how often assistance from others is provided.
 What is the reason for any help provided?
 Use inquiry statements or ask questions that invite the customer or caregiver to tell you the reason help is needed.
-Here are some suggestions: Please tell me the reason that you do that for him.
-Please describe what prevents the customer from being able to complete the task on her own.
+Here are some suggestions: • Please tell me the reason that you do that for him. • Please describe what prevents the customer from being able to complete the task on her own.